 U.S. Court of Appeals for the District of Columbia Circuit

-The firm’s clients rely on Ms. Idalski for employment counseling on a daily basis.
+Risk management is key for every client Ms. Idalski represents.
+She does not simply defend the litigation at hand, but rather takes a big picture view in assessing risks for the business as a whole so that litigation can be prevented or reduced in the future.
+Ms. Idalski counsels her clients on best practices and drafts unique employee agreements, arbitration agreements, and employee policies that are tailored to her client’s needs and business.
 Known for her “no non-sense” and preventative advice, she provides guidance on employee issues arising out of or concerning wage and hour compliance, complex leaves of absence, hiring and firing, mergers and acquisitions, and collective bargaining matters.
-She conducts legal compliance audits of clients’ human resources functions and prepares employee policies, employee handbooks and employment agreements.
-Ms. Idalski has conducted hundreds of training courses and seminars on prevention of employment litigation covering every subject matter.
+She conducts legal compliance audits and has conducted hundreds of training courses and seminars on prevention of employment litigation covering every subject matter.

 - Gate Guard Servs., L.P. v.
 Solis, No. V-10-91, 2013 WL 593418 (S.D.
 Tex.
 Feb.
-13, 2013) (obtained summary judgment in favor of oil field services company in FLSA collective action where U.S. Department of Labor alleged that several hundred gate attendants were misclassified as contractors).
+13, 2013).
+Ms. Idalski's team won summary judgment in favor of oil field services company in FLSA collective action where U.S. Department of Labor alleged that several hundred gate attendants were misclassified as contractors.

 - Gate Guard Servs., L.P. v.
 Solis, No. 6:10-cv-91, 2011 WL 2784447 (S.D.
 Tex.
-July 12, 2011) (successfully filed a declaratory judgment action in FLSA collective action concerning alleged misclassification of contractors and defeated motion to dismiss on behalf of oil field services company against Hilda Solis, United States Secretary of Labor).
+July 12, 2011).
+Ms. Idalski's team successfully filed a declaratory judgment action in FLSA collective action concerning alleged misclassification of contractors and defeated motion to dismiss on behalf of oil field services company against Hilda Solis, United States Secretary of Labor.